 Proper evaluation of D&I training will help to embed diversity and strengthen business outcomes.

 It will enable diversity training to deliver benefits that have a sustainable impact on the achievement of organisational goals.
-One of the strategic benefits of D&I training evaluation is the development of innovative working practices, products and services.
+One of the strategic benefits of D&I training evaluation is the development of innovative working practices, products, and services.

-In isolation of a coherent evaluation process, results will be negligible.
+In the isolation of a coherent evaluation process, results will be negligible.
 A corporate commitment to evaluating training and will embed diversity.
 After all, where leaders lead, the rest will follow.

 Delivering focused D&I training